Client-side properties and any remote LINQ provider

 }

-If performance of the client-side properties is critical then you can always have them as regular get properties with the full code in there at the expense of having the calculation duplicated, once in IL in the property and once as an expression for the translation.
+When the performance of these client-side properties is critical, you can have them as regular get properties with the full code in there at the expense of having the calculation duplicated, once in IL in the property and once as an expression for the translation.

 Different maps for different scenarios